The C++ multimap rbegin method is employed to retrieve a reverse iterator pointing to the final element within the multimap container.

 aaa :: 10

-In the above example, we are using while loop to iterate over the multimap in reverse order and rbegin function initializing the last element of the multimap.
+In the previous instance, we are utilizing a while loop to traverse through the multimap in reverse sequence, with the rbegin function setting the initial value to the last element of the multimap.

 Example 3

-Let's see a simple example to get the first element of the reversed multimap:
+Let's examine a basic illustration to retrieve the initial element of the reversed multimap:

 #include <iostream>